 In order to assess the importance of different components we require data describing the usage of each component with variation ideally by month and municipality.
 Administrative data from the Ministry of Health of Chile describe usage of various health services by month and by Health Service for each month from 2001 onwards as part of their Summarised Monthly Statistics (REM).
 We thus collect in a consistent way all available indicators related to prenatal use of health services for the period under study.
 However, it is important to note that the data are not currently available at the municipal level, but rather by Health Service, which generally encompass various municipalities.
-In Appendix Figure A11 we show how municipalities are classified into Health Services, where each municipality is contained in only one Health Service.
+In Appendix 1 Fig. 15 we show how municipalities are classified into Health Services, where each municipality is contained in only one Health Service.
 Using these data we are able to collect consistent reports of the number of prenatal check-ups, the number of home visits to pregnant mothers, the number of packages (kilograms) of fortified milk disbursed to expectant mothers, as well as the number of visits to Social Assistants at local health clinics.
-We thus cross our municipal level data with health service level controls, where each mechanism is consistently measured as the average use of each component per pregnancy in the 9 months prior to each birth.
-In Appendix Figure A12 we display the evolution of the usage of these components over time.
+We thus cross our municipallevel data with health service level controls, where each mechanism is consistently measured as the average use of each component per pregnancy in the 9 months prior to each birth.
+In Appendix 1 Fig. 16 we display the evolution of the usage of these components over time.
 We additionally calculate a municipal by month measure of the rate of C-sections in the public health system.
 These are calculated from universal hospital discharge records, which record C-section, vaginal, and forcep births using ICD-10 codes.
 While we are not able to match these with the birth registers at a micro-level given a lack of published individual identifiers, we are able to use these records to calculate municipal-level aggregates in each month for the full period under study.
-Appendix Table A13 documents DD regressions of ChCC's rollout on the prevalence of each postulated mechanism.
+Appendix 1 Table 22 documents DD regressions of ChCC's rollout on the prevalence of each postulated mechanism.

-To examine the importance of different potential mechanisms, we augment equation 1, adding the vector of program usage variables to the specification in the following way:
+To examine the importance of different potential mechanisms, we augment Eq.
+1, adding the vector of program usage variables to the specification in the following way:

-$$birthweight{cst} = \alpha_0^m + \alpha_1^m ChCC{cst} + Mech{st}\gamma + W{ct}\alpha_w + \mu_t + \lambda_c + \eta{cst}.$$ (3)
+$$birthweight{cst} = \alpha_0^m + \alpha_1^m ChCC{cst} + Mech{st}\gamma + W{ct}\alpha_w + \mu_t + \lambda_c + \eta{cst}$$ .
+(3)

-Here we add a subscript s to indicate health service given that the majority of the mechanism data is available at this level.30 The vector of $Mech{st}$ controls are clearly "bad controls" (Angrist and Pischke, 2009) given that they are themselves outcomes of the ChCC program.
+Here we add a subscript s to indicate health service given that the majority of the mechanism data is available at this level.
+The vector of $Mech{st}$ controls are clearly "bad controls" (Angrist and Pischke 2009) given that they are themselves outcomes of the ChCC program.
 However, we include these controls as a mechanism test as it allows us to examine the impact of ChCC on birth weight, conditional on a particular program component.
-We include different mechanism variables in a step-wise manner, and examine, conditional on each mechanism, how $\hat{\alpha}1^m$ compares to the original $\hat{\alpha}1$ estimate, allowing us to infer the proportion of the ChCC effect explained by each particular mechanism.
-As the order in which we add the mechanisms in this process is arbitrary, we also calculate the Gelbach (2016) decomposition (for each outcome variable considered).
-This decomposition allows us to consistently apportion changes in the estimate of ChCC impact between the original $\hat{\alpha}1$ and $\hat{\alpha}1^m$ to each mechanism, by considering the impact of ChCC on each mechanism, and the impact of each mechanism on the outcome variable of interest.
+We include different mechanism variables in a step-wise manner, and examine, conditional on each mechanism, how $\widehat{\alpha}1^m$ compares to the original $\widehat{\alpha}1$ estimate, allowing us to infer the proportion of the ChCC effect explained